 We generate the majority of our revenue and accounts receivable from airlines.
 We also derive revenue from hotels, car rental brands, rail carriers, cruise lines, tour operators and other suppliers in the travel and tourism industries.
 Adverse changes in any of these relationships or the inability to enter into new relationships could negatively impact the demand for and competitiveness of our travel products and services.
 For example, a lack of liquidity in the capital markets or weak economic performance, including as a result of the impacts of COVID-19, may cause our travel suppliers to increase the time they take to pay, or to default, on their payment obligations, which could lead to a higher provision for expected credit losses and negatively affect our results.
-Any large-scale bankruptcy or other insolvency proceeding of an airline or hospitality supplier could subject our agreements with that customer to rejection or early termination, and, if applicable, result in asset impairments which could be significant.
+Any large-scale bankruptcy or other insolvency proceeding of an airline or hospitality supplier could be significant.
 Similarly, any suspension or cessation of operations of an airline or hospitality supplier could negatively affect our results.
 Because we generally do not require security or collateral from our customers as a condition of sale, our revenues may be subject to credit risk more generally.